RTamaasP/AMAM_VillagersRestricted/README.md

 ## Core mechanics

 - Deletes every villager's offers, who don't have a specific tag
-- You have to consume a specific item to summon a villager WITH said specific tag
+- You have to consume a specific item in order to summon a villager WITH said specific tag
+- These villagers will not have their trades removed thus making them useful
 - There is no native way for obtaining the said item, because it would be hardcoded

 ## Benefits